-Gunmen kidnap Catholic Priest in Anambra
+Gunmen kidnap Catholic priest in Anambra

 “Rev. Fr.
 Joseph was kidnapped while returning to his house after celebrating a funeral Vigil Mass at Umunnachi on Wednesday evening 12th October 2022.
 We solicit for sincere prayer for his unconditional release from the hands of his abductors.
 The Archdiocese of Onitsha is doing everything possible to secure his freedom.

-“While pray for the conversion of his abductors, we call on our Mother Mary, the undoer of knots, to intercede on his behalf so that he will be quickly released unhurt”
+“While pray for the conversion of his abductors, we call on our Mother Mary, to intercede on his behalf so that he will be quickly released unhurt”